getser/tetris/README.md

 # tetris game

-This is my training game program on Python...
+This is my training Python game program...

+Execute file TetrisGUI.py to run the game.